Armentia: Basilica of San Prudencio

 Armentia has one of the most important Romanesque churches dating from the 12th century in the province, which is the Basilica of San Prudencio de Armentia.
 References during the late Middle Ages describe it as the most important spiritual centre in Álava.
 The current building is twelfth century Romanesque and has a Latin cross plan, a transept and a semicircular apse.

-Originally dedicated to Saint Andrew and built on the remains of an 8th-century church, it was refurbished in 1776, destroying part of its original structure, although it retained its apse and other isolated elements such as its original door.
-In 1964, it was restored once again and today is considered one of the most important examples of medieval art.
-The Basilica has been declared a monument of the Basque Country and it was declared Bien de Interés Cultural in 1931.

-Built with a Latin cross layout, the vaults over the apse and crossing of its two arms are of special interest.
-The bases of the arches of the second of these vaults contain four sculptures of the evangelists.
-The capitals of the church are decorated with plant and animal motifs, as well as battle scenes between horsemen and centaurs.
-Its atrium contains the remains of the original doorway.
-After being dismantled, stones from the doorway were embedded in the walls in a disorderly fashion: the tympanum of the Lamb and that of Christ with the Apostles and the bas-reliefs of the Harrowing of Hell and the Sepulchre of Jesus, which represents one of the best Romanesque sculptural groups in the Basque Country.

-The Basilica contains the image of San Prudencio (Saint Prudence), Bishop of Tarazona and Justice of the Peace in Osma, born in Armentia and Patron Saint of Álava from 1644.
-On April 28 each year, celebrations are held in his honour in the form of a procession and open-air festival, held on the meadows that surround the church.

-St. James's Way crosses the city and exits Vitoria through the district of Armentia.
-Consequently, this basilica was directly on the pilgrims' route.

 Population

 Park

 Armentia park consists of a large natural gall-oak wood, located between the city and the Mountains of Vitoria, the main mountain system and one of the most valuable natural spaces in the municipality of Vitoria-Gasteiz.
 It is precisely its location that converts the forest of Armentia into a real biological corridor between forested areas, the green periurban areas and the urban ecosystem, and this constitutes the main value of Armentia park.

 Flora and fauna

 A major feature of the Armentia park is its extensive covering of natural woodland (104 ha), representing more than 70% of its surface area.
 The dominating species of the forest of Armentia is the gall oak.
 The park has grown over the last 25 years with the plantation of a wide variety of tree species, distributed over 40 ha of land formerly used for farming.